-2020 has changed a lot of things for many, including myself.
-This year is when I started learning more about personal investments and I thought it would be interesting to build a small device that could help me see the trends in the stock that I'm watching more easily.
-I found that I didn't really like how standard online watchlist takes up so much screen space if I wanted to keep them open all day, so I thought that having a completely separate piece of hardware to replace it would be ideal.
+2020 has changed a lot of things for many people, including myself.
+This year is when I started learning more about personal investments and I thought it would be interesting to build a small device that could help me see the trends in the stocks that I'm watching.
+I found that I didn't really like how standard online watchlists take up so much screen space if I wanted to keep them open all day, so I thought that having a completely separate piece of hardware to replace it would be ideal.
 I also found that other watchlists wouldn't give me enough real-time information in terms of notifications.
 From my third-party site I have my watchlist on, I would often get notifications like "Company Z was in the news more than usual today" or "Prices for Company Y increased by X% today" after the market closed.
 Often I find these notifications to be too late to be beneficial because I wanted more short-term information on trends.
 When I get the information as it is occurring I can at least think about either buying or selling at that time.

 What it does

-STOCKnote takes in real-time data for Yahoo Finance as reports it on an OLED display.
-The display specifically details the stock ticker, price, whether there has been a large change in the stock price in the past 60 iterations, whether the price is accelerating/decelerating over time and the price is gaining/losing.
-There are also led indicates that correspond to the LED data to make the information more eye-catching.
-The blue led corresponds to a large change in stock price, green to increasing price and red to decreasing price.
-The frequency of blinking corresponds to the acceleration/deceleration of change in price where fast blicks show acceleration and slow show deceleration.
+STOCKnote takes in real-time data from Yahoo Finance and reports key information on an OLED display.
+The display specifically details the stock ticker, price, if there has been a large change in the stock price in the past 60 iterations, if the price is increasing or decreasing, and if the price is accelerating or decelerating in value over time.
+There are also LEDs that correspond to the data on the display to make the information more eye-catching.
+The blue LED corresponds to a large change in stock price, green to increasing price and red to decreasing price.
+The frequency of blinking corresponds to the acceleration/deceleration of change in price where fast blinks show acceleration and slow show deceleration.
 There is also a button that allows you to skip through the different stocks you are watching.

 How I built it